yuri-gushin/Roboo/README.txt

     Roboo_validity_window   -   600
         - Validity window in seconds for the challenge/response key - when expired, client will be re-challenged
+        - When set to zero - the validity per authenticated host will persist until Roboo is restarted

-    Roboo_whitelist         -   "UA('Googlebot'),IP(127.0.0.0/8)"
+    Roboo_whitelist         -   "UA('Googlebot'),IP(127.0.0.0/8),URI('^/ajax/')"
-        - UA('string') syntax whitelists a user-agent string
+        - UA('pcre_string') and URI('pcre_string') syntax whitelists a user-agent or URI string using PCRE
         - IP(0.0.0.0/0) syntax whitelists a CIDR network

+    Roboo_charset           -   "UTF-8"
+        - The character set to use during the challenge - so POST challenges that resubmit data use the correct encoding

     (Advanced)  Roboo_challenge_hash_input  -   $remote_addr (client IP address)
         - Sets the input to the challenge hash function producing the key - the default should be fine for most environments, if deeper verification resolution is desired more variables can be added.
 For example, changing it to "$remote_addr$http_user_agent" ensures a different challenge key is generated for every IP address + User-Agent, meaning different clients behind a NAT will be challenged and verified with different keys.

     (Advanced)  Roboo_secret    - "<RANDOM STRING>"
         - The secret is used for the challenge key computation and is by default regenerated on every Roboo (Nginx) invocation.
         - It is possible to specify the secret as part of the configuration - use only when required, as setting this value statically reduces the strength of the challenge key.
         - Use case - when multiple Roboo servers are being used behind a load-balancer without persistence set up - since each server produces a unique challenge key - the host will need to reauthenticate every time it reaches a different server.
         Setting this value identically across an array of such Roboo servers will result in the generation of identical keys and eliminate the key mismatch problems.
-        In order for multiple Roboo servers to produce the same challenge key, the following conditions must be met across all
+        In order for multiple Roboo servers to produce the same challenge key, the following conditions must be met across all servers:
-        servers:
             - Roboo secret value - use the same long random string as input
                 * Change & synchronize the secret periodically (e.g. with cronjob)
             - System time & validity window - ensure time is synchronized and the same Roboo_validity_window is configured
             - Perl environment - ensure the same RANDBITS value was compiled into perl
-                * Verify by running: perl -MConfig -e 'print "$Config{randbits}\n";')
+                * Verify by running: perl -MConfig -e 'print "$Config{randbits}\n";'

 Installation